-Employees undergo training and competency assessment relating to the lifting and handling of residents and the correct and safe use of equipment.
+Employees undergo training and/or competency assessment relating to the lifting and handling of residents, correct and safe use of equipment, Fire and Evacuation, Infection Control, Bullying & Harassment, Respect At Work, Workplace Safety.

 Any employee violating the provisions of the OH&S Act, wilfully ignoring policy or regulations, or acting in a way that endangers others will face disciplinary action.
 Disciplinary action can lead to dismissal.